 We live in an amazing land – one that has inspired poems, stories, and songs.

 Spacious skies, redwood forests, amber waves of grain – the majestic words of over 200 years of awestruck singers and storytellers are familiar to all of us.
 Yet most of us rarely find time to enjoy the beauty we’ve been blessed with.

 We recognize that often the most beautiful places are well off the beaten path.
 Leaving the highways to explore the byways, back roads, dirt roads and trails is a great way to – as John Muir put it – wash your spirit clean.

-We want to encourage you to intentionally make plans to get away from the hustle and bustle of regular life, and to set out for the hidden beauty nearby.
+We want to encourage you to intentionally make plans to get away from the hustle and bustle of regular life in 2021, and to set out for the hidden beauty nearby.

 There are a number of ways to connect with our country, and our hope is that we can help inspire you to try the ones that will bring you closer to our great land.